moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Subscribe ID: Subscription Identifier as defined in {{message-subscribe-req}}.

-* Group ID: The ID of the group the subscriber does not expect any more Objects for.
+* Group ID: The ID of the group the publisher will no longer send objects for.

 ## GOAWAY {#message-goaway}
 The server sends a `GOAWAY` message to initiate session migration